 One degree is not better than the other – how you intend to use your degree is a more important consideration.
 We encourage you to research the major options listed on our website and compare them to your graduate school and career goals.
 You should also look at classes that are of interest to you.
 Students may change major tracks within Psychology at any time.
 For more help choosing a major and classes, please see our Career Guide and the Career Center.

-For Psychology BA and BS majors (with and without specialization) and Cognitive & Behavioral Neuroscience majors: All lower division courses EXCEPT PSYC 60 (or COGS 14B or MATH 11 or the equivalent) can be taken P/NP.
-PSYC 60 MUST be taken for a letter grade.
+For Psychology BA and BS majors and Cognitive & Behavioral Neuroscience majors: All lower division courses EXCEPT PSYC- 60 (or COGS-14B or MATH-11 or the equivalent) can be taken P/NP.
+PSYC-60 MUST be taken for a letter grade.

 For all majors: Remember, no more than 25% of your total UC San Diego courses may be taken pass/no pass.